 - Doctoral programs are offered in the education and educational leadership.

-Business Degree Programs at Florida Southern College
+Online Business Degree Programs at Florida Southern College

 Florida Southern College boasts a holistic business program.
 What does that mean, exactly?
 While many schools may only focus on business tactics, FSC broadens their scope of study.
 Their program takes into consideration other sources that might affect your future business dealings.
 For example, students in the business concentration may also study some of the following topics.